ionwyn/HideYourData/README.md

 The AES in crypt.py is not to be confused with AES implementation I did with [Grazietta](https://github.com/grazietta).

+Future work also includes allowing users to hide any file they want (though in practice this is done already through using bin file format)

+Better UI?
+No thanks.

 ## Contributing

 Don't.
 Just don't do it.
 I got this.
 Unless you're [Yassine](https://github.com/yasster).